AmirMahdyJebreily/hili-cat/README.md

-# highlight - Lightweight Syntax Highlighter
+# hili-cat - Lightweight Syntax Highlighter for Linux

 A highly optimized, minimal, and scalable command-line syntax highlighting tool written in Go.
-This program is designed as a more powerful alternative to the `cat` command with syntax highlighting capabilities.
+This program is designed as a more powerful alternative to the `cat` command with syntax highlighting capabilities, specifically for Linux operating systems.

 ## Features